Clarrie Polson: Personal life

-Clarrie Polson was born Clarence Percival Polson on July 27, 1900.
-His parents were Catherine (Kate) Polson (1860-1938), and Ole (Oliver) Polson (1856-1915).
+Clarrie Polson was born Clarence Percival Polson on 27 July 1900.
+His parents were Catherine (Kate) Polson (1860–1938), and Ole (Oliver) Polson (1856–1915).
 Catherine had been born in Ireland.
 He was the youngest of 11 children.
-His siblings were Mary Ann (b.1880), John (b.1882), Maggie (1884), Eliza Jane (b.1886), Dennis Oliver (b.1888), Andrew (b.1890), Eric (b.1892), Arthur Paul (b.1894), Annie (b.1896), and Amelia Gertrude (1899).
+His siblings were Mary Ann (b.
+1880), John (b.
+1882), Maggie (1884), Eliza Jane (b.
+1886), Dennis Oliver (b.
+1888), Andrew (b.
+1890), Eric (b.
+1892), Arthur Paul (b.
+1894), Annie (b.
+1896), and Amelia Gertrude (1899).

-His brother John was killed in action in 1917 during World War 1.
+His brother John was killed in action in 1917 during World War I.

-Clarrie's brother Dennis Oliver Polson who also spent 3 years fighting in World War 1 was also involved in rugby league and was the honorary secretary of the Ponsonby United club in the 1920s before his death in 1932.
+Clarrie's brother Dennis Oliver Polson who also spent 3 years fighting in World War I was also involved in rugby league and was the honorary secretary of the Ponsonby United club in the 1920s before his death in 1932.

 Playing career

 Rugby union with Ponsonby and Auckland representative team

 Clarrie Polson began playing senior rugby for Ponsonby in the Auckland club competition in 1919 in May, 2 months before his 19th birthday.
 He played 12 matches for them during the season, scoring 3 tries.
-On July 5 he played for the Auckland Junior team against a combined College representative side.
-Then on July 19 he played in the Auckland team against a Returned Soldiers side.
+On 5 July he played for the Auckland Junior team against a combined College representative side.
+Then on 19 July he played in the Auckland team against a Returned Soldiers side.
 This was somewhat of an unofficial Auckland appearance as the Returned Soldier side featured Auckland representative players who would have been in the Auckland team otherwise.
 He was then picked as a reserve for the Auckland team in their August 16match with Thames but did not take the field.
 In September he played twice for Auckland B in matches with Waihi and Hamilton.
-Polson was again picked in the reserves for the Auckland side against Bay of Plenty but did not take the field in the September 27 match.
-He then made an official Auckland debut in a match against Thames on October 4 which was won by Auckland 17-0.
-Two weeks later he played again for Auckland against the New Zealand Army side on October 18.
+Polson was again picked in the reserves for the Auckland side against Bay of Plenty but did not take the field in the 27 September match.
+He then made an official Auckland debut in a match against Thames on 4 October which was won by Auckland 17-0.
+Two weeks later he played again for Auckland against the New Zealand Army side on 18 October.
 Auckland lost the match 16-6 with Polson being said to have put in "a lot of good defensive work".